svarukala/AgentsSDK-SlackRelayBot/README.md

 # 🤖 Slack Relay Bot

+**DISCLAIMER**: This is a proof of concept code and not ready for production deployment.
+There could be undocumented bugs.

 **Transform your Slack workspace into an AI-powered collaboration hub by connecting it directly to Microsoft Copilot Studio.**
-**DISCLAIMER**: This is a proof of concept code and not ready for production deployment.

 This headless middleware bot creates a seamless bridge between Slack users and Microsoft Copilot Studio agents using the official Microsoft Agents SDK.
 Your team can chat with your custom AI agents without leaving Slack - no WebChat iframes, no context switching, just natural conversation.